Hey everyone! Hope everyone is safe and healthy 🙂

 In this section, we describe the storage account deployment.
 Values that are subject to change are the following:

-- batchsize() resource decorator – this resource decorator and value will set the mode to serial deployment.
+- batchsize() resource decorator – this resource decorator and value will set the mode to serial deployment and issue deployment in batches.
 If removed then the deployments will default to run in parallel.

 - range() function – this is where we declare a range number of copy loop deployments, meaning of the number of storage accounts that we are going to deploy.
 In our situation this will result to a total number of 5 storage account resources that will be created.